Dwake5/GymApp-frontend/README.md

 <a href="https://kratos-gym-app.herokuapp.com">Now deployed on heroku!</a>

 This was a solo project, made by <a href="https://www.linkedin.com/in/danny-wakeling1/">Danny Wakeling</a>.
 It is the final project after the culmination of 12 weeks of studying at Flatiron School's bootcamp.
-It was created in 2 and a half weeks and showcased on the 11th July in front of a wide audience and open to the public for a few hours.
+It was created in just over 2 weeks and showcased on the 11th July in front of a wide audience and open to the public for a few hours.

 It is a gym supplement app, that seeks to let people record their workouts and see their progression over time.